So you want to know how I will work at your wedding?

 When you enquire with me, the first thing (after a little dance) I wonder how you met, what’s happened between then and now to get to the whole ‘getting down on one knee thing’ and what kind of vibe the wedding is going to have.

 I’m intrigued by your story.
-I don’t think bride and groom, I think (insert your names here).
+I don’t just think couple, I think (insert your names here).
 Your relationship is unique and your wedding will be too, so you want photos that show that, right?

 How it all works…